-But having said that, I wonder why there has not been a greater call for rain water harvesting system to be part of the standard facility for all new housing areas.
+But having said that, I wonder why there has not been a greater call for rainwater harvesting system to be part of the standard facility for all new housing areas.
 House price is already at an insane level – a couple of more thousand does not make any much difference.
-This rain water harvesting system remains an illusive item to most of us and it is not because of the price or lack of suppliers in the country but rather it is due to a lack of the space.
+This rainwater harvesting system remains an elusive item to most of us and it is not because of the price or lack of suppliers in the country but rather it is due to a lack of the space.

 Realigning water usage